huynguy-db/arcion-docs/content/docs/source-setup/SingleStore.md

     To connect to SingleStore using SSL, follow these steps:

     1. Configure the server-side requirements by following the instructions in [Server Configuration for Secure Client and Intra-Cluster Connections](https://docs.singlestore.com/db/v8.0/en/security/encryption/ssl-secure-connections/server-configuration-for-secure-client-and-intra-cluster-connections.html).
-    2. Specify the SSL parameters to Replicant using the `ssl` section in the connection configuration file for SingleStore.
-For example:
+    2. Specify the SSL parameters to Replicant in the `ssl` section of the connection configuration file in the following format:

         ```YAML
-        type: SINGLESTORE

         ssl:
           enable: true
+          root-cert: "PATH_TO_CA_CERTIFICATE_FILE"
+          hostname-verification: {true|false}
           trust-store:
+            path: PATH_TO_CA_TRUSTSTORE
+            password: TRUSTSTORE_PASSWORD
+          key-store:
-            path: "PATH_TO_CA_CERTIFICATE_FILE"
+            path: PATH_TO_KEYSTORE

-        max-connections: 30
-        max-retries: 10
-        retry-wait-duration-ms: 1000
+            password: KEYSTORE_PASSWORD
+          ssl-key-password: KEYSTORE_CERT_PASSWORD
         ```

+        In the preceding configuration:
-        Replace *`PATH_TO_CA_CERTIFICATE_FILE`* with the full path to your SSL CA certificate file—for example, `"/home/alex/workspace/ca-cert.pem"`.
+        - `root-cert` holds the full path to your SSL CA certificate file—for example, `"/home/alex/workspace/ca-cert.pem"`.
+Keep in mind that the `trust-store` configuration overrides `root-cert`.
+        - `hostname-verifcation` enables hostname verification against the server identity according to the specification in the server's certificate.
+        - `trust-store` holds the SSL CA certificate that the client uses to authenticate the server.
+This configuration overrides `root-cert`.

+          Replace *`PATH_TO_CA_TRUSTSTORE`* and *`TRUSTSTORE_PASSWORD`* with the path to the TrustStore and the TrustStore password respectively.
+        - The server uses `key-store` to authenticate the client.
+Replace *`PATH_TO_KEYSTORE`* and *`KEYSTORE_PASSWORD`* with the path to the KeyStore and the KeyStore password respectively.
+        - As an optional parameter, `ssl-key-password` holds the password of the certificate inside the KeyStore.

 ## II.
 Set up Extractor Configuration